Migration-related Information and Resources

 Under the 1951 Refugee Convention, a refugee is anyone who is forced to flee his or her country due to persecution, war or violence.
 Furthermore, a refugee may be forced to flee due “to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself to the protection of that country.”

-As of the end of 2013, Pakistan, the Islamic Republic of Iran, Lebanon, Jordan, and Turkey were the states that hosted the largest number of refugees.
+- As of the end of 2014, Turkey, Pakistan, Lebanon, the Islamic Republic of Iran, Ethiopia, and Jordan were the states that hosted the largest number of refugees.

 Refugees require social, financial, and health support from host countries.
 Most countries set quotas for the number of refugees that they are willing to admit into their country.
 According to the 1951 UN Refugee Convention, international law states that refugees may not be forced to return to the countries from which they have fled.
 However, fearing the drain on national resources, or perceived threats to national security and political destabilization that refugees may bring with them, countries may take active measures to dissuade individuals from seeking asylum within their borders.
 In 2014, Australia released a video campaign in an attempt to deter individuals from seeking asylum by boat, saying that such people will be returned to their countries of origin regardless of the reason for their entry into the country.